vansh-rugnate/CarEmissionCalculatorProject/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This React WebApp is a personal project aimed at raising awareness of the effects of global warming.
+This React web application is a personal project aimed at raising awareness of the effects of global warming.
 The homepage displays information about what global warming is and some facts around it.

 This project features a calculator which computes the amount of carbon dioxide a car has emitted over its lifetime.
 It uses JavaScript (TypeScript) prompt, confirm and alert boxes to get user input and display the CO2 calculation.